hoodiecrow/ConsTcl/README.md

 ### Characters

 Characters are any Unicode printing character, and also space and newline space characters.
+External representation is '#\A' (change A to relevant character) or #\space or #\newline.
+Internal representation is simply a Tcl character.

 __Char__ class